Usage examples

 You want to reuse this function, but you need to commit immediately,

-rather than wait for the request to complete.
+instead of wait for the request to complete.

 """